deLordeee/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value:🙋 explained
-  - identifier
+  - identifier:🖐️ used
-  - variable
+  - variable:🙋 explained
-  - constant
+  - constant:🖐️ used
-  - scalar
+  - scalar:🖐️ used
-  - literal
+  - literal:🖐️ used
-  - expression
+  - expression:🖐️ used
   - heap
-  - function
+  - function:🖐️ used
-  - procedure
+  - procedure:🖐️ used
-  - method
+  - method:🖐️ used
-  - class
+  - class:🖐️ used
-  - prototype
+  - prototype:👂 heard
-  - event
+  - event:👂 heard
-  - type
+  - type:🖐️ used
-  - primitive types
+  - primitive types:🖐️ used
-  - reference types
+  - reference types:🖐️ used
-  - flag
+  - flag:🖐️ used
-  - lexical scope
+  - lexical scope:👂 heard
   - code block
-  - conditions
+  - conditions:🖐️ used
-  - loops
+  - loops:🖐️ used
-  - assignment
+  - assignment:🖐️ used
   - regular expression
   - interface
   - contract
-  - module
+  - module:
-  - call stack
+  - call stack:
 - Functions
-  - signature
+  - signature:👂 heard
-  - argument
+  - argument:🖐️ used
-  - parameter
+  - parameter:🖐️ used
-  - pure function
+  - pure function:👂 heard
-  - lambda expression
+  - lambda expression:
-  - side effects
+  - side effects:👂 heard
   - closure
   - partial application
   - curry
-  - higher order
+  - higher order:👂 heard
-  - recursion
+  - recursion:👂 heard
-  - callback
+  - callback:
   - listener
   - compose
   - pipe